 Teach Kids About Nature!
 Become a Nature Guide

 Lead Discovery Tours for school children in our spring or fall programs at Mount Pisgah Arboretum.
 Explore nature with kids and help them discover the joy of the natural world!
 Training is provided.
 Nature guides are asked to lead a minimum of one morning tour per week during the school program (late April through mid-June in spring, and late September through early November in fall).
 This opportunity can also be an internship for students at U of O or LCC.
-CONTACT: Jenny Laxton via email or call 541-741-4110.
+CONTACT: Sara Spoden via email or call 541-741-4110.

 Join an Arboretum Work Party!